 State-specific Forms, Hold Harmless and/or Notary:Various states and municipalities have different regulatory requirements regarding paperwork, validation and approvals to release a vehicle.

 Excessive Release fees:There can be a wide variability in the cost of storage.
 Accident scene management capability should be able to recognize excessive charges and manage the negotiation.

 Owner's Presence:Based on state and municipal specific regulations, the registered owner may be required to appear at the storage facility as part of the release process.

 These challenges tend to be tied to state regulations.
 Many states have more than one challenging release issue.
 Texas is a particularly challenging state.
 In addition to state-specific forms, they also impose certain license requirements for release of the vehicle.
 To further complicate matters, payment for storage release in Texas is cash only.

 The Right Partner Reduces Your Loss Cost from Accidents

 The complexity of managing an accident tow requires an accident management expertise, as well as sophisticated technology to manage players, regulations and records.
 With the right accident management partner, there is significant opportunity to reduce the claims severity and improve the customer experience.

-Mubbin is Agero’s business owner for the Accident Management product offering, responsible for delivering innovative solutions that address critical financial levers in the auto claims value chain.
+Mubbin is Agero’s product and technology lead for the Accident Management business, responsible for delivering innovative solutions that address critical financial levers in the auto claims value chain.
 He comes from a P&C background, and is passionate about the intersection of process, technology and organizational enablement of the claims experience.